-Tokyo’s metro map can be a little overwhelming so we recommend downloading the Tokyo Metro app so you have something you can keep with you and refer back to when you need it.
-As a bonus the map’s unique layout makes it easier to read too.
+Tokyo’s metro map can be a little overwhelming so we recommend downloading the Mapway app so you have something you can keep with you and refer back to when you need it.
+As a bonus, our version of the Tokyo Metro map’s unique layout makes it easier to read too.

 Tickets and travel cards

 On the Tokyo Metro passengers can use regular tickets, coupon tickets and unlimited ride passes.
 There are also rechargeable cards that can be topped up at the ticket machines and used to tap in.
 The two types of cards, the Pasmo and the Suica, work in exactly the same way, they are simply sold by different companies (as well as being different colours).